-The objective of internal control over financial reporting at Neste is to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements in accordance with applicable laws and regulations and internal requirements of control activities.
+The objective of internal control over financial reporting at Neste is to provide a reasonable assurance with regard to the financial reporting and the preparation of financial statements in accordance with the applicable laws and regulations and the internal requirements.

 The system of internal controls at Neste Corporation is based on the framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).

-Management sets its level of risk appetite by defining the group level control objectives.
+Management sets its level of risk appetite by defining the Group-level control objectives.
 Control Objectives set the Group’s minimum control requirements for the control activities in financial and business processes in order to mitigate the underlying key risks and establish the desired level of assurance for correct financial reporting, adherence with the regulations and policies, and prevention of fraud.
-Group level control objectives are endorsed by the Executive Committee and Audit Committee and reflect the top management guidelines, auditor reports, policies and regulations Neste complies with, as well as Neste’s Internal Control Principles and Control Requirements over Financial Reporting (COFR).
+Group-level control objectives are endorsed by the Executive Committee and Audit Committee and reflect the top management guidelines, auditor reports, policies and regulations Neste complies with, as well as Neste Internal Control Principle and control requirements defined in Controls over Financial Reporting standard (COFR).

 Under the Finnish Companies Act, the Board of Directors is responsible for ensuring that there is adequate control over the Company’s accounts and finances.
 Responsibility for arranging this control is delegated to the President and CEO, who is required to ensure that the Company’s accounts are in compliance with the law and that its financial management has been arranged in a reliable manner.

-The internal control at Neste is based on the corporate structure whereby the operations are organized into business units and common functions.
+The internal control at Neste is based on the corporate structure whereby the operations are organized into organizational units.
 The heads of business units and finance function are responsible for establishing and maintaining appropriate, up-to-date, effective and adequate controls over financial reporting.
-Operational management hence owns the risks and controls and is responsible that controls and deficiency related corrective actions are implemented.
+Operational management owns the risks and controls and is responsible that controls and deficiency related corrective actions are implemented.

-In order to provide additional assurance, Neste has established an Internal Control function, that is responsible for leading the group-wide internal control development and monitoring the performance of internal controls in business operations.
-Internal Control team acts on the recommendations of the auditors for improving the quality of the controls and follows up and verifies that actions for remediation are taken by the respective operational management.
+In order to provide additional assurance, Neste has established an Internal Control function, which is responsible for coordinating the Group-wide internal control development and monitoring.
+The Head of Internal Control reports on its activities on a regular basis to the Executive Committee and to the Board of Directors’ Audit Committee which monitors the effectiveness of the Company’s Internal Control.
+Internal Control follows up and verifies that actions are taken by the respective operational management.

-Neste has prepared and established its own Internal Control Principles in accordance with COSO framework.
-Internal Control Principles emphasize the importance of internal controls and clarify the responsibilities of the three lines of defense for establishing effective controls in business processes.
-Neste’s values and management system containing formal Code of Conduct are the foundation of the control environment.
-President and CEO and corporate management are responsible for emphasizing the importance of ethical principles and correct financial reporting.
+Neste has prepared and established its own Internal Control Principle in accordance with the COSO framework.
+Internal Control Principle emphasizes the importance of internal controls and clarify the responsibilities of the Three Lines for establishing effective controls in business processes.
+Neste’s values and management system containing the formal Code of Conduct are the foundation of the control environment.
+The President and CEO and corporate management are responsible for emphasizing the importance of ethical principles and correct financial reporting.

 As a prerequisite for risk assessment, the organization’s objectives need to be established.
 With respect to financial reporting, the general objective is to have reliable reporting and ensure that transactions are recorded and reported completely and correctly.
 The assessment of risk includes risks related to fraud.